napari/docs/docs/guides/event_loop.md

 to find examples of creating and handling internal events, respectively.

-It is not necessary to have a deep understanding of event loops to use `napari` but a basic understanding can be useful if you would like to customize the behavior of `napari`.
+It is not necessary to have a deep understanding of event loops to use napari but a basic understanding can be useful if you would like to customize the behavior of napari.

 ## Starting the event loop

 ### In IPython or Jupyter Notebook

-Simply creating a viewer (e.g., with `viewer = napari.Viewer()`) will start the event loop. `napari` will then detect if you are running an IPython or Jupyter shell, and will automatically use the
+Simply creating a viewer (e.g., with `viewer = napari.Viewer()`) will start the event loop. napari will then detect if you are running an IPython or Jupyter shell, and will automatically use the
 [IPython GUI event loop](https://ipython.readthedocs.io/en/stable/config/eventloops.html#integrating-with-gui-event-loops).
 This prevents *blocking* of the Python interpreter, allowing you to continue executing code in your interactive environment.